Time, Growth, and Love: The Chapters I Never Planned

 Perspective

 Now, 27 is just around the corner.
 And no, I’m not married yet.
-But I’ve lived through more than I ever imagined.
+But what I’ve lived through in these years is far beyond anything I could have imagined.

-In just six years, I moved from Indonesia to Thailand and completed my bachelor’s, then my master’s.
-I adjusted to a whole new country, culture, and academic system.
-I stretched myself in ways the old me could never have planned.
-But what surprised me most wasn’t just how much I grew in education or career, it was how much I grew in love.
+In just six years, I moved from Indonesia to Thailand, completed my bachelor’s and my master’s, and adjusted to an entirely new culture and academic system.
+I stretched myself in ways the younger me could never have predicted.
+But the most surprising growth wasn’t in my studies or career, it was in love.

-Over these years, I’ve been in three romantic relationships, each one deeply different, each one teaching me something I couldn’t have learned in a classroom.
+Over these years, I’ve been in three romantic relationships, each deeply different, each teaching me something no classroom could.

-Then came the unexpected chapter I’m in now, with my current boyfriend, Lukasz, from Poland.
-We met in 2024, and this relationship has felt different from the beginning.
-He’s shown me how to be more expressive, more patient, and more humble.
-With him, I feel safe enough to slow down and just be myself, something I didn’t even realize I needed.
+Then came Lukasz, from Poland, the unexpected chapter I’m in now.
+We met in 2024, and this relationship has felt different from the start.
+He’s taught me patience, humility, and how to express myself freely.
+With him, I feel safe enough to slow down and simply be me, something I didn’t even realize I needed.

-So no, I may not be where I thought I’d be by now, not married, not fully “settled”, but I’ve become someone I never imagined back then.
+So no, I may not be where I thought I’d be by now, not married, not fully "settled".
+But I’ve become someone I couldn’t have imagined back at 20.
 I’ve grown academically, yes.
 I’ve built a path in a foreign country.
-But more than that, I’ve matured in how I value connection, trust, and love, not just with others but with myself.
+But more importantly, I’ve matured in how I value trust, connection, and love, not only with others, but with myself.

-If the last six years went by this fast, who knows what’s next?
-All I know is: I’m not the same girl I was at 20, and I’m proud of the woman I’m becoming.
+If the last six years passed this quickly, who knows what’s next?
+"One thing is certain: I’m no longer the girl I was at 20".
+And I’m proud of the woman I’m becoming.

 Comments